Fellshadow/Ironmon-Tracker-AutoPokemonThemes/README.md

 ## Usage

 - As of v1.2, the provided `AutoThemeSets.txt` file now has a theme for every Pokémon (exported from the NDS tracker).
   - If you wish to edit / remove any, simply change the theme string next to the Pokémon's name (or remove the line entirely).
   - Each line should be the Pokémon name (in English) followed by the theme string, e.g.

-     ```
+     ```txt
      Bulbasaur 9AE1D3 9AE1D3 37E889 D4979E FFFFFF 309481 76D7C4 309481 76D7C4 309481 76D7C4 0 1
      ```

 - If the tracker is running, you **must** disable and re-enable the extension for changes to take effect
 - You can only add one theme per Pokémon (if you include multiple, it will use the one that is furthest down in the file)
 - The extension will attempt to find the closest matching Pokémon name, if it fails the lua console output will tell you which names it failed on